 Are broiler birds more marketable than layer birds?
 Well, I will leave you to decide because there are factors that contribute to this point.

-Location: Before even setting out to start your business, I believe you would have done some market research about the types of birds that sell most in the area and also which birds are customers want but find difficult to get?
-All these will help in your decision-making when you want to start either a broilers farm or a layers farm.
+Location: Before even setting out to start your business, I believe you would have done some market research about the types of birds that sell most in the area and also which birds customers want but find difficult to get.
+All these will help in your decision-making when you want to start either a broiler farm or a layers farm.

 There are various places where you can market your birds depending on which one you are raising.
 There will always be a market for both layers and broilers chicken.